 If, like me, you have always had a desire to stay in a Scottish castle then look no further.
 Glenapp Castle is the place to stay.
 It absolutely is not dark and brooding – quite the opposite – but to me it offered exactly the type of special castle experience I was seeking.

-The grounds are huge.
+The grounds of Glenapp Castle are huge.
 It takes several minutes to drive up the winding path after you go through the gates to get to the actual castle.
 It covers 36 acres.
-The castle itself is magnificent.
+Glenapp castle itself is magnificent.
 The ground floor has several sitting rooms and a bar as well as the main areas for eating.

 There are seventeen guest rooms and suites.
-My room was huge!
-A giant four poster bed, a dressing area, stunning bathroom with a claw foot tub.
+My room at Glenapp Castle was huge!
+A giant four-poster bed, a dressing area, a stunning bathroom with a claw foot tub.

 If you like a castle as much as I do check out this 7 day Scotland Itinerary that focuses on castles and abbeys.

-The grounds are stunning and worth a lengthy walk.
+The grounds at Glenapp Castle Scotland are stunning and worth a lengthy walk.
 From the castle, it is easy to see the lovely xxx pond which is Instagram heaven.
 Take a walk and wander through the extensive and beautiful grounds.

 Glenapp Castle also has a relationship with the lovely Pebbles Spa which is about a 10-minute drive away.Check Prices & Availability for Glenapp Castle